Keep your personal information up to date

 Get the most accurate heart rate measurement

 To get the most accurate heart rate measurement when you use Workout, make sure your Apple Watch fits snugly on top of your wrist.
 The heart rate sensor should stay close to your skin.
+Learn about the accuracy and limitations of the heart rate sensor.

 Choose the best workout